microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 ---
-title: IoT DevKit translator using Azure Function and Cognitive Services | Microsoft Docs
+title: IoT DevKit translator using Azure Functions and Cognitive Services | Microsoft Docs
 description: Use microphone on IoT DevKit to receive voice message and Azure Cognitive Services for processing it into translated text in English
 author: liydu
 manager: jeffya